-Trichinosis used to be a concern in pork, but thanks to modern feed blends, its occurrence is virtually non-existent in quality pork.
+Trichinosis used to be a concern in pork.
+However, thanks to modern feed blends, its occurrence is virtually non-existent in quality pork.
 Infections these days are almost always associated with eating wild game such as wild boar, bear and cougar.

-Even if Trichinella was present, it’s killed by cooking above 137° F. Back when trichinosis was common, pork was very high in fat, and meat thermometers weren’t very accurate so health officials erred on the side of safety and recommended cooking above 170°.
-This was appropriate at the time, but today’s pork is much leaner and safer, so recommended cooking temperatures have been reduced.
+Even if Trichinella was present, it’s killed by cooking above 137° F. Back when trichinosis was common, pork was very high in fat, and meat thermometers weren’t very accurate.
+So health officials erred on the side of safety and recommended cooking above 170°.
+However, today’s pork is much leaner and safer, so recommended cooking temperatures have been reduced.

 First, throw out that old mindset of cooking it a little extra “just to be safe”, or as my mom used to say, “until it’s done, done DONE!”
 While this was prudent in the past, it’s wrong today.